fjcl2491/fjcl2491/README.md

 - 💬 Ask me about anything, always looking to share opinions and ideas.
 - 💬 Spoken languages: English/Spanish
 - 📫 How to reach me: ...
 - ⚡ Fun fact: What we gonna do tomorrow night?...
-Same thing we do every night Pinky, try to take over the world!
+Same thing we do every night, try to take over the world!